 Unfortunately for HSBC, anti-German sentiment in Britain intensified between 1904 and 1910, when Germany replaced France and Russia as the European nation perceived by most British people as posing the greatest military threat.
 This period saw the famous naval arms race between Britain and Germany associated with HMS Dreadnought (Hoerber, 2011).
 After late 1905, the idea that the German state was using underhand tactics to obtain control of the commerce of China was promoted in the pages of The Times, London’s paper of record, and the Financial Times newspaper (Financial Times, 6 November 1905; Financial Times, 2 March 1914).
 At the same time, HSBC was attacked in Britain for its close ties to German firms.
 Valentine Chirol, the foreign editor of the Times, and G.E.
-Morrison, the newspaper’s Beijing correspondent, demonized HSBC as a tool of German imperialism (Chirol to Morrison, 13 September 1909, 524-525, 534; Morrison to Hillier, 27 July 1909, 507).
+Morrison, the newspaper’s Beijing correspondent, demonized HSBC as a tool of German imperialism (Chirol to Morrison, 13 September 1909, 524-525, 534).
 In 1906, HSBC’s board in Hong Kong elected a German, Armin Haupt of Melchers and Company, as the bank’s chairman (King, 1988, 528).
-This decision suggests that the directors believed that Chirol’s belief that it was illegitimate for a British bank to have German directors was not shared by the bank’s most important stakeholders.
+This decision suggests that the directors had concluded that Chirol’s belief that it was illegitimate for a British bank to have German directors was not shared by the bank’s most important stakeholders.
 These stakeholders included the British trading houses (e.g., hongs such as Jardine Matheson) as well as the firm’s small shareholders, workers, and regulators.